Are you struggling with your benefit claims?

 Many people struggle with the benefits system, with all its complicated rules and processes.
 When these go wrong, it can leave some claimants in hardship, struggling to cope and in difficult financial situations.
 The safeguards aim to protect you in the event of problems with your claim/s by ensuring that the DWP and local authority are aware of your circumstances.
 The safeguards should be observed before suspending your benefit payments.

-What is Royal Greenwich doing to help?
+What Royal Greenwich are doing to help

 We are encouraging you to complete a simple safeguarding alert which will help ensure that:

-- the relevant benefit authorities (including the Council and the DWP) know about your health conditions/situation so that necessary adjustments can be made and extra protections put in place for you
+- the relevant benefit authorities (including the council and the DWP) know about your health conditions/situation so that necessary adjustments can be made and extra protections put in place for you

 - your support worker (or other appropriate person named on the alert) is notified of any problems with claims

-- organisations are able to share information about you.
+- organisations are able to share information about you

 The benefits safeguarding alert is recognised by Greenwich Council and Woolwich Jobcentre.